 Take the Free Shuttle or bus no.62 in front of St. Mary’s Hospital Platform

 The summer heat is finished and the beauty of fall is upon us.
-As blues skies open up and cool weather sets in a peaceful time of year begins.
+As blue skies open up and cool weather sets in, a peaceful time of year begins.
 Something that goes hand and hand with this autumn is Festival Season in Korea.
 Every weekend provinces throughout the country put on amazing festivals showcasing their local specialties.
-There is so much going on that it is near impossible to discover every great event.
-This is why when Korea Tourism Organizations (KTO) announced they were recruiting members for ‘Global Group on Cultural and Tourism Festivals’ to attend some of the festivals being held throughout the season I jumped on the opportunity.
+There is so much going on that it is nearly impossible to discover every great event.
+This is why when Korea Tourism Organizations (KTO) announced that they were recruiting members for ‘Global Group on Cultural and Tourism Festivals’ to attend some of the festivals being held throughout the season I jumped on the opportunity!

 KTO put together over 15 trips allowing foreign participants to attend the festivals FREE OF CHARGE!
 What’s the catch?
 In return KTO asks participants to simply share their experience and fill out a simple survey.
-The trip I attended was so interesting that there is no way I wouldn’t share my experience.
+The trip I attended was so interesting that there is no way I would decide not to share my experience.